Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 ## Usage

-A *Reference Applications* is an incomplete `*.csolution.yml` project file that requires the following steps to compile the project:
+A *Reference Application* is an incomplete `*.csolution.yml` project file that requires additional intervention.

+The following steps explain how to to compile the project:

-1. Add in the `*.csolution.yml` file under `packs:` the DFP (for the device) BSP (for the board) and under `target-types:` your board.
+1. In the `*.csolution.yml` file under the `packs:` node, add the DFP (for the device) and the BSP (for the board).
+Under `target-types:`, add your board.

    ```yml
    solution: